psg32/polar-impact/ways_of_working.md

 ## Communication

-You can reach out to all members by tagging them on GitHub issues or Pull Requests or on [Slack](https://join.slack.com/t/theturingway/shared_invite/zt-fn608gvb-h_ZSpoA29cCdUwR~TIqpBw).
+You can reach out to all project members by signing up to our co-organizer and volunteer slack [Slack](https://join.slack.com/t/theturingway/shared_invite/zt-fn608gvb-h_ZSpoA29cCdUwR~TIqpBw).

-You can reach the lead investigators of the project through their preferred way of communication:
-You can mention Malvika Sharan (@malvikasharan) and Kirstie Whitaker (@KirstieJane) on a Github issue or pull request, or tag in Slack.
-In addition, you can reach _The Turing Way_ by email (managed by the community manager): theturingway@gmail.com.
+You can reach the lead co-organizers of Polar Impact by email (managed by Caleb Walcott): hello@polarimpactnetwork.org
-You can also contact Malvika by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

 Please join the project members and the wider Turing Way community at our twice-monthly [Collaboration Cafes](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html), which are great places to discuss ideas for new contributions and to get started with making them. :rocket: